yliess86/PhDThesis/thesis.md

 While our previous contributions in automatic lineart colorization, PaintsTorch [@hati_2019], and StencilTorch [@hati_2023] focused on improving the quality of the generated colored illustration and capturing the user intent with first color strokes only, and then a combination of color strokes and masks enabling iterative human-machine worflows, the +ddm architecture family offers a potential for improving both objectives with a single end-to-end solution.

-[+gan]{.plural} [@goodfellow_2014] has been the standard for image generation since it 2014.
-While this type of architecture is able to produce qualitative images that resemble the training distribution in real time settings and produces smooth interpolable latent spaces, they are hard to train, they require tons of data, they are hard to stabalize and are prone to mode collapse because of their dual networks and objectives.
+[+gan]{.plural} [@goodfellow_2014] has been the standard for image generation since 2014.
+While this type of architecture is able to produce qualitative images that resemble the training distribution in real time settings and produces smooth interpolable latent spaces, they are hard to train, they require tons of data, they are hard to stabilize and are prone to mode collapse because of their dual networks and objectives.

 This is not the case for [+ddm]{.plural} [@ho_2020].
 This type of autoregressive model currently outperforms [+gan]{.plural}.
 The results are more consistent with the training distribution, more varied, and the models are easier to train, more stable.
 As explained in section @sec:III.3, a +ddm is trained to successively denoise a noisy image.
 By playing with the intensity of the initial noise, or by masking certain part of the image, a trained +ddm can be used for both, complete generation, variation generation, in-painting, and out-painting.